-• ISINs: --- --------
+ISIN:

-0 C EUR unit : FR0007009139
+C EUR unit: FR0007468798

-0 •

-0 C CHF H unit : FR0011843911

-0 CL EUR unit : FR0013293982
+CL EUR unit: FR0013381068

-0 IC EUR unit : FR0011415280

-0 IC CHF H unit : FR0011843929
+I EUR unit: FR0010348532

-- P EUR unit: : FR0011843952 - P CHF H unit : FR0011843960 - Type of right attached to the unit class: The right attached to the accumulation units is a real right, an equity security.
-Each unitholder has a right of co-ownership over the fund's assets proportional to the number of units held. - Registration or liabilities management: Liabilities are managed by Rothschild Martin Maurel, for units to be registered or already registered in bearer form within Euroclear, and by IZNES for units to be registered or already registered in pure registered form within IZNES' shared electronic record system, "DEEP". - Voting rights: There are no voting rights attached to the fund's units, as decisions are made by the Management Company.
-Unitholders shall be informed of any modification of the fund's operation, depending on the modifications made, either individually, through the press, or by any other means in compliance with AMF regulations. - Form of units: In bearer form for units admitted to Euroclear or in pure registered form within IZNES' "DEEP" system.
-This fund can be used in unit-linked life insurance policies. - Fractional units: Fund units are broken down into ten thousandths of units.
+P EUR unit: FR0013381076

+Type of right attached to the unit class:

+Each unitholder has a right of co-ownership over the fund's assets proportional to the number of units held.
+Liabilities management:

+Liabilities are managed by Rothschild Martin Maurel, for units to be registered or already registered in bearer form within Euroclear, and by IZNES for units to be registered or already registered in pure registered form within IZNES' shared electronic record system, "DEEP".

+Voting rights: There are no voting rights attached to the fund's units, as decisions are made by the Management Company.

+Form of units: In bearer form for units admitted to Euroclear or in pure registered form within IZNES' "DEEP" system.
+This fund can be used in unit-linked life insurance policies.

+Fractional units: The fund's units are broken down into ten-thousandths of units.

-Closing date: Last trading day of December (1st closing: December 1997)
+Closing date of the accounting year: Last trading day of December.